Sigrid on-premise: Analysis configuration

 Sigrid’s analyses require access to an S3-compatible object store.
 This can be Amazon’s implementation, or an on-premise equivalent that supports Amazon’s S3 API, such as MinIO or Ceph.

-Sigrid’s analysis image includes the official AWS CLI to access the object store (this CLI is compatible with MinIO).
-Typically, in a CI/CD environment, the AWS CLI uses environment variables to hold an access key.
+Sigrid’s analysis image includes s5cmd to access the object store, which is based on the official Amazon S3 SDK.
+Because it is based on the official Amazon S3 SDK, it supports all authentication methods that Amazon provides.
+Typically, in a CI/CD environment, the AWS S3 SDK uses environment variables to hold an access key.
 Consequently, typically the following environment variables need to be set:

 AWS_ACCESS_KEY_ID